wenkokke/Breadbox/README.md

 is a variant of the "popular" game '20 Questions'.
 The game has two players, which we'll call Allie and Blake:

-  - Allie thinks of something
+  - Allie thinks of something...

   - For the first question, Blake asks *"Is it a breadbox?"*

-  - Allie—who obviously wouldn't choose a breadbox—answers *"No, it
+  - Allie—who obviously wouldn't choose a breadbox—answers *"No, it's not."*
-    isn't!"*

-From then on, all Blake's questions have to be of the form *"Is it more like a breadbox or more like a _____?"*
-If it is, then whatever Blake tried will replace the breadbox in that question.
+From then on, all Blake's questions have to be of the form *"Is it more like a breadbox or more like a _____?"* If it is, then whatever Blake tried will replace the breadbox in that question.
 If it isn't, then we'll keep stick with the breadbox.
-A typical game will look like this:
+A typical game will look like
+this:

     Allie: I'm thinking of something...
     Blake: Is it a breadbox?